 Joan and Helen watch the film on television.

 Featured in Best Picture montage.

-The Bad (character) is watching 'It Happened One Night' in the movie theatre.
+Chang-yi (The Bad) is watching 'It Happened One Night' in the movie theatre.

 This film is #3 on the "Romantic Comedy" list.